fraudsterontop/dorkify/README.md

-# googlesearch
+# dorkify
-googlesearch is a Python library for searching Google, easily. googlesearch uses requests and BeautifulSoup4 to scrape Google.
+dorkify is a Python library for searching Google, easily. dorkify uses requests and BeautifulSoup4 to scrape Google.

 ## Installation
 To install, run the following command: